galileukim/galileukim.github.io/index.md

 At Princeton, I am a member of the Research Program on Political Economy, Brazil Lab and a Lassen Fellow for the Program in Latin American Studies.
 Funding for research was generously provided by the Mamdouha S. Bobst Center for Peace and Justice, Princeton Institute for International and Regional Studies and the Program in Latin American Studies.

-I am currently a data science consultant for EloGroup, where I have partnered with the Brazilian federal government to detect frauds in the federal bureaucracy payroll and improve the Brazilian national employment system (SINE).
+I am currently a data science consultant for EloGroup, where I have partnered with Brazil's federal government to detect frauds in the federal bureaucracy payroll and improve the Brazilian national employment system (SINE).
 As a research affiliate at the *Instituto del Perú*, I authored a paper on technological diffusion in Peru and collaborated on a comparative study on the political and economic development in the Andes.

 I hold a B.A. *summa cum laude* in political science and economics from the University of Pennsylvania.